s10e-g/dpreview_archive/README.md

 Uncomment line 71-74 if you want to save the request and response data for debug or other purposes.

-Comment out line 82 and 87 if you only want to print image URLs out instead of download them.
+Comment out line 82 and 87 if you only want to print image URLs out instead of downloading them.

 By default, this script will only archive Studio scene(1), Video Stills Comparison(67), Raw DR: ISO-invariance(197) and Raw DR: Exposure Latitude(205).
-You can edit line 143 to archive images from other tools, but this script may not work on some of them.
+You can edit line 144 to archive images from other tools.

 Here is a (hopefully) complete list of currently available tools (unique `sceneId`) on DPReview: